open-mpi/ompi/docs/developers/source-code.rst

   * In Open MPI, we **always** ``#define`` a logical macro to be either 0 or 1 -- we never ``#undef`` it.
-  * The reason for this is defensive programming: if you are only checking if a preprocessor macro is defined (via ``#ifdef`` or ``"#if`` defined(FOO)"), you will get no warning when compiling if you accidentally misspell the macro name.
+  * The reason for this is defensive programming: if you are only checking if a preprocessor macro is defined (via ``#ifdef FOO`` or ``#if defined(FOO)``), you will get no warning when compiling if you accidentally misspell the macro name.
 However, if you use the logic test ``#if FOO`` with an undefined macro (e.g., because you misspelled it), you'll get a compiler warning or error.

+    .. admonition:: Rationale
+       :class: tip

-    Misspelled macro names can be tremendously difficult to find when they are buried in thousands of lines of code, so we will take all the help from the preprocessor/compiler that we can get!
+       Misspelled macro names can be tremendously difficult to find when they are buried in thousands of lines of code; we will take all the help from the preprocessor/compiler that we can get!

   .. code-block:: c

-     /* Gnu Way - you will get no warning from the compiler if you misspell "FOO"; the test will simply be false */
+     /* GNU Way - you will get no warning from the compiler if you misspell "FOO"; the test will simply be false */
      #ifdef FOO
      ...